-The Joann Cowan Brown Botanical Garden is unique among North Carolina's other public gardens because its plant collection is composed with plants native to our State.
+The Joann Cowan Brown Botanical Garden is unique among North Carolina's other public gardens because its plant collection is composed with plants native to our State, and it is always open to the public.
 Nearly 90 North Carolina native plant species are represented by more than 300 individual plants in this accessible garden, which highlights native species adapted to coastal plain soils, climate, and topography.

 Plants were also selected for this garden using the guiding principle, "right plant-right place"(Habitats Gardens, LLC), with attention to the site's water-holding sandy-clay soils and sunny exposure.
 In keeping with historic gardening, this garden thrives without modern irrigation.
 As a demonstration garden, plants were also selected based on their respective availability in the nursery trade.
 In fact, all the plants on display were obtained from NC nurseries.